GenomicsAotearoa/cloudsforresearch/README.md

 The [Cloud Compute](https://www.vultr.com/products/cloud-compute/) product at [Vultr](https://vultr.com) is A low-cost and very simple cloud provider.
 With VMs starting at US $2.50 per month, and data centers around the world, Vultr is a simple and low cost solution for Virtual Machines very similar to Digital Ocean.

-#### RStudio cloud

-### What about HPC
+### HPC

-New Zealand is fortunate enough to have NeSI - The New Zealand eScience Infrastrucutre, a collaboration of academic institutions, CRIs and govt to bring a world class HPC environment to NZ.
-While this document focuses largely on cloud environments, NeSI provides a research platform that can potentially be used in your research for little or no direct cost to your project.
-It is worth exploring how NeSI's tools, platforms and services might be a better fit for your research application.
-If you know you'll need huge amounts of shared memory and multi-core computational capabilities, it is most likely worth using the NeSI platform to support your research.
+New Zealand is fortunate enough to have NeSI - [The New Zealand eScience Infrastrucutre](https://www.nesi.org.nz), a collaboration of academic institutions, CRIs and govt to bring a world class HPC environment to NZ.
+While this document focuses largely on cloud environments, NeSI provides a research platform that can be used in your research for little or no direct cost to your project.
+If your requirements dicate constant CPU usage for weeks or months, there is a good chance that NeSI solutions will work best for you.
+If not, there is a reasonable chance that a cloud environment could provide the balance of flexibility and cost that can accelerate your path to research insigths.

 ### Research Network Considerations

-REANNZ stuff goes here.
+REANNZ can help you to consider cloud providers and considerations aroud data transfer costs if your research application has extreme data requirements.
+Cloud providers often charge data-in data-out charges for network transfers and in some cases these can be avoided by using the peering relationships organisations like REANNZ have negotiated.

+If you're at a NZ research organisation who is a member of REANNZ, contact your REANNZ advisor to learn more about:

 * Peering where, when how
 * End to end care of data